-Lauren is the author of more than 180 articles, including topical commentary and op-ed pieces.
-She has written for or been interviewed by such publications and media outlets as: Fortune.com; Cognoscenti (the blog for National Public Radio Affiliate WBUR); the Harvard Business Review Blog Network; Public Media’s Next Avenue; The Washington Post; The Boston Globe; The New York Times; MSNBC; National Public Radio; The American Lawyer; The National Law Journal; Forbes Woman; the Careerist; WBZ Radio; New England Cable News Network; The Boston Business Journal; Law 360; the New York Lawyer; Glass Hammer; Monster’s Legal Career Center; and Know Magazine.
+Lauren is the author of more than 200 articles, including topical commentary and op-ed pieces.
+She has written for or been interviewed by such publications and media outlets as: Fortune.com; the Harvard Business Review; BBC; Public Media’s Next Avenue; The Washington Post; The Boston Globe; The New York Times; MSNBC; National Public Radio; The American Lawyer; The National Law Journal; Forbes Woman; the Careerist; WBZ Radio; New England Cable News Network; The Boston Business Journal; Law 360; the New York Lawyer; Glass Hammer; Monster’s Legal Career Center; and Know Magazine.

 Within the American Bar Association, Lauren is Co-Chair of the Women’s Caucus.
-Among many other roles, Lauren has served as a member of the ABA Board of Governors, as a Special Advisor to the American Bar Foundation Board, and as Chair of the Section of Civil Rights & Social Justice, and as a member of the ABA Journal Board of Editors.
+Among many other ABA roles, Lauren has served as a member of the Board of Governors, as a Special Advisor to the American Bar Foundation Board, as Chair of the Section of Civil Rights & Social Justice, and as a member of the ABA Journal Board of Editors.

-Lauren is a former president of the Boston Bar Association and a former trustee of Clark University.
-She served for 14 years as a member of the Board of Directors of the Massachusetts Women’s Political Caucus, a non-partisan organization devoted to helping women seek elected office.
+In other community leadership roles, Lauren served for 14 years as a member of the Board of Directors of the Massachusetts Women’s Political Caucus, a non-partisan organization devoted to helping women seek elected office.
 She helped create and served as president of two local charities: one providing services for victims of domestic violence and the other transporting donated food and personal care items to local shelters and pantries.
 Lauren is also a founding member of the Council for Women of Boston College and former chair and long-time Board member of the Environmental League of Massachusetts.